axlhtm/ERASMUS_Project/README.md

 **Project Description**

 This project, conducted through the ERASMUS program and in collaboration with Politecnico di Milano, aimed to assist water utilities in Campania, Italy, in optimizing pressure management within their irrigation networks.
-This was achieved by implementing innovative off-grid automatic Green Valve Systems (GVS) at strategically chosen nodes.
+This was achieved by implementing innovative Off-grid Automatic System (OAS) and Green Valve Systems (GVS) at strategically chosen nodes.
 The successful implementation resulted in a significant average pressure reduction of 40%.

 **Responsibilities**